-His exit comes shortly after Forge Press’ investigation into his online behaviour in April, however the University has declined to comment on whether Robinson was pressured out of the institution.
+His exit comes shortly after Forge Press’ investigation into his online behaviour in April, however Robinson insists he received no criticism or pressure to leave from the University of Sheffield.

 Exit follows probe into professor’s online behaviour

-Forge Press’ investigation found that Robinson was sharing posts on his own social media accounts, and signed a petition in defence of suspended Labour MP Chris Williamson, claiming that anti-Semitism allegations in Labour were “being used as a weapon to silence those who speak out against injustice”.
+Forge Press’ investigation found that Robinson was sharing posts on his own social media accounts, and signed a petition in defence of suspended Labour MP Chris Williamson, which claimed that anti-Semitism allegations in Labour were “being used as a weapon to silence those who speak out against injustice”.